alexrivadeneira/i2wd/week3/outline.md

 ### @keyframes

 The ```@keyframes``` CSS declaration lets us literally create an animation frame by frame.
-Each frame is different CSS style.
+Each frame contains a different CSS style for a different state of our animation.

 Let's take one of our example divs from earlier: